Star-painted ceiling: Churches and cathedrals

 The depiction of heaven and the sky is a recurring decorative feature that can be found in several Christian churches, chapels, and cathedrals.
 These illustrations of heaven and the sky frequently feature the decorative motifs of stars.
 This recurring motif is associated with several different artistic and architectural movements.
 Stars are referred to throughout the Bible, often in symbolic connection to heaven, for example, “the stars of heaven and their constellations”.
 It must also be noted that this motif may take on several different meanings depending on the cultural context, time period, and the viewer.

 Historians Ellen Swift and Anne Alwis claim that star-painted ceilings were painted to represent the heavens within the sphere of Christianity and illustrate a heavenly place outside the natural world.
 Ceilings decorated in stars have also been found in baptistries.
 Swift and Alwis state that star-painted ceilings associated with cosmology may have been used as a way to illustrate that the one being baptised was symbolically going to be “reborn into a new world”.

 The Scrovegni Chapel is an example of a star-painted ceiling.
 It was painted by Giotto di Bondone and his assistants between 1303 - 1305 A.D.
 The work depicts scenes from the Bible, with hundreds of geometrically aligned stars mixed into the mural.
 The eight-pointed stars have been painted gold and cover the vibrant blue arched ceiling.

 Another example of a church featuring star-painted ceilings is the Notre-Dame Basilica in Montreal.
 The interior of the church was built during the 19th century and is an example of Gothic revival architecture.
 Similar to Gothic it features vaults that are decorated with gold painted stars, the gold stars cover the blue vaulted ceilings of the church.

+Star-painted vaulting in the upper chapel (Chapelle Haute) of Sainte-Chapelle, Paris.
+Gold stars on a deep blue background represent the heavens.